 Less commonly, computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT) is done to evaluate the child for abdominal pain and can diagnose intussusception.

 If an imaging study done for some other reason shows an intussusception but the child has no symptoms, no treatment is needed.
 However, the doctor will advise parents to be alert for symptoms, such as pain, vomiting, and irritability.

 If ultrasonography confirms intussusception, an air enema is done.

-When intussusception is corrected with the air enema and not with a surgical procedure, it recurs in about 5 to 10% of children.
+When intussusception is corrected with the air enema and not with a surgical procedure, it happens again in about 5 to 10% of children.

 Surgery is needed for intussusception if

-In the case of a recurrence, surgery is done not only to correct the disorder but also to look for a polyp, tumor, or other abnormality that could explain why the intussusception recurred.
+If the disorder returns, surgery is done to correct the disorder and also to look for a polyp, tumor, or other abnormality that could explain why the intussusception returned.